FlowAppPlatform/flow-platform-sdk/docs/classes/Component/README.md

 ### Adding port to components

-You can add port to [component](../Component/README.md) for output processng.
+You can add port to [component](../Component/README.md) for output processing.
 For example, A component that does addition has one output port - Result.
 Here `port` is an instance of [Port](../port/README.md) class.

 ```
 component.addPort(port);
 ```

 Params:
-- port is an instance of a [Port](../Port/README.md)] class.
+- port is an instance of a [Port](../Port/README.md) class.

 Returns:
 - void